toanhvu/matlab-rnn/README.md

 * Self-Gated RNN ([SGRNN](https://dl.acm.org/citation.cfm?doid=3126686.3126764))

 These codes were written a long time ago when I started with deep learning, but they include some codes for computing gradients which are often absent in current Python codes of DL models.
 So, I think it is worthy to put them here for reference. :+1:

+> The codes are only for classification task in which RNN type is one direction with one or two layers, and the decision is based on the last hidden state.
+Input is in *cell array* format , each component in a cell corresponds to a timestep.